lekimlarra/react-cdk-base-project/README.md

 - `pkType` is the type of the partition key.
 This field is mandatory.
 - `sk` is the sort key.
 This field is optional.
 - `skType` is the type of the partition key.
 This field is optional, but only if there is no `sk`.
+- `readCapacity` is the read capacity of the dynamo DB.
+This is optional and will have a value of 1 by default.
+- `writeCapacity` is the write capacity of the dynamo DB.
+This is optional and will have a value of 1 by default.

+To know more about read and write capacity, read [this](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/provisioned-capacity-mode.html#read-write-capacity-units)

 The types can be: